fedesemeraro/SlicerTomoSAM/README.md

 ```

 ## License

+This work has been implemented as an integral part of the [Porous Microstructure Analysis (PuMA)](https://github.com/nasa/puma)
+software to assist it in the necessary preprocessing tomography segmentation.
+It is therefore released under the same open-source license:

 Copyright @ 2017, 2020, 2021 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.
 This software may be used, reproduced, and provided to others only as permitted under the terms of the agreement under which it was acquired from the U.S. Government.
 Neither title to, nor ownership of, the software is hereby transferred.
 This notice shall remain on all copies of the software.